 Alpine Gulch Trail is a 9.3 mile lightly trafficked out and back trail located near Lake City, Colorado that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 Trail is a strenuous hike with many scenic views.
 Lots of waterfalls on the start of the trail.
 One big water fall on top the first climb, then can go further to the top of the mountain.
 On top of the first upper section there are herds of elk and deer.
 Also a few old log cabins.

 I returned to this trail recently after a botched attempt at a thru-hike from Williams Creek in 2014.
 Last year we came up Williams Creek and found snow on the Alpine Gulch side that completely obscured the trail down from the ridge line.
 My wife and our dogs went down a false trail and ended-up bushwacking off the mountain.

 On this successful attempt we started our Alpine Gulch hike early in the morning.
 The sun was not yet shining into the gulch and there was ice on the trail.
 There were numerous water crossings, but we managed to cross all of them with little difficulty.
 Some were crossed via logs, while others were made via stepping stones or just carefully stepping across via shallow-water pools.

 The trail was initially well-worn and easily identified.
 Only one sign at the trail head and another after a few miles and water crossings.
 As we entered a large gulch we had to search carefully for the trail due to thick brush.
 It appeared that we should head off to the right up one gulch, but we found more tracks and signs leading to left up a different (and correct) gulch.